cognitive-engineering-lab/argus/README.md

 <h3 id="rustup-fails-on-install">rustup fails on installation</h3>

-If rustup fails, especially with an error like "could not rename downloaded file", this is probably because Argus is running rustup concurrently with another tool (like rust-analyzer).
-Until [rustup#988](https://github.com/rust-lang/rustup/issues/988) is resolved, there is unfortunately no automated way around this.
+If rustup fails, especially with an error like "could not rename the downloaded file", this is probably because Argus is running rustup concurrently with another tool (like rust-analyzer).
+Until [rustup#988](https://github.com/rust-lang/rustup/issues/988) is resolved, there is, unfortunately, no automated way around this.

 To solve the issue, go to the command line and run: